msalemor/azure-appgw-apim/README.md

 ## Testing with an External API

-API Management comes configured with a echo API.
+API Management comes configured with the echo API.
 You will need to get a subscription key to be able to make a call to this API.
 The administrator account includes a key or you can create a user and get a subscription assigned to a product.

 ### GET Call
 ```bash